After tailor Thomas Wass, Adeline takes us to see ……

 Kate (became) Mrs. Brand.

 Youngest daughter Catherine was born in 1845, married Harry Morley Brand in 1875 and lived at Arden Villas in Gregory Street.
-Catherine died in 1897.
+She died in 1897.

 However, I believe that there were at least four other children.